NextAlone/Nagram/README.md

 ### Changes

+* noshit_8.4.4_release2
+    * added `delete` mark
+        * when someone wiped messages OR history you will see it, just need to close/open an actual chat
+        * `deleted` will me marked on the place of `edited`
+        * remote deletions via GCM pushes should to work too (i have no gapps here, but some folks have)
+        * if chat have a timer there are no `deleted` flag, i will add it later due we know that it will be deleted once read (cause there are a timer :D )
+    * new internal variable `DUROV_RELOGIN`=`1` and a table
+        * here we store level of our changes, due we added new column `isdel` into `messages_v2` table and made a new table `telegraher_init`
+        * i used vanilla code to apply DB update (same what TG use when you see "hi, tg updating database etc")
+    * fixed an issue #6
+        * when we wiped remote chats they aren't wiped so not they are wiped
 * noshit_8.4.4_release1
     * keep using original TG fingerprint from 8.4.4 (same as 8.4.3)
     * snowflakes added back into menu